litentry/heima/tee-worker/omni-executor/aa-contracts/aa-demo-app/README.md

      - RPC URL: http://localhost:8545
      - Chain ID: 1337
      - Currency Symbol: ETH

-2. **View Your OmniAccount**: After connecting, you'll see your pre-calculated OmniAccount address
+   - After connecting, your Omni Account details will be displayed automatically

-3. **Fund with ETH**: Send ETH to your OmniAccount address for gas fees
+2. **Fund with ETH**: Send ETH to your OmniAccount address for gas fees
    - Copy the displayed address or scan the QR code
    - Send at least 0.01 ETH (recommended)
    - The app will automatically detect when funded

-4. **Create Omni Account**: Once ETH is received, create your smart account
+3. **Create Omni Account**: Once ETH is received, create your smart account
    - This deploys your OmniAccount contract
    - Your wallet automatically becomes the initial root signer

-5. **Add ERC20 Tokens** (Optional): Add USDC or USDT for token swaps
+4. **Add ERC20 Tokens** (Optional): Add USDC or USDT for token swaps
    - Select the token type (USDC or USDT)
    - Use the "Mint Test Tokens" button to get test tokens
    - Send tokens to your OmniAccount address
    - Monitor all token balances in real-time

-6. **Manage Signers**: After deployment, manage authorized signers
+5. **Manage Signers**: After deployment, manage authorized signers
    - View all current authorized signers
    - Add new signers by entering their address
    - Remove existing signers (except yourself while connected)